mvysny/mvysny.github.io/_posts/2024-4-24-vaadin-server-license-with-github-actions.md

 Second, go to your GitHub project home page, then click "Settings".
 In "Security" there's "Secrets and variables"; click the "Actions" link within.
 In the secrets tab, click "New repository secret" and add a secret.
 The name can be anything, let's go with `VAADINOFFLINEKEY`;
 paste the Vaadin server license key into the "Secret" field.
+Read more on secrets in [GitHub Actions: Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) documentation.

 Third, you need to create the environment variable in your build, populated by the contents of this secret.
 Go to your project `.github/workflows/` folder and add the environment variable to one of the steps.